-The program in music education is known for its comprehensive, field-based curriculum, an outstanding record of accomplishment by its graduates, and the research expertise of its faculty—expertise that satisfies the practical needs of pre-service and in-service teachers while leading the music teaching “culture” forward.
+Scholarship that makes an impact.
+Music Education faculty, with their active and wide-ranging research portfolios, seek to satisfy the practical needs of preservice and inservice teachers while leading the music teaching culture forward.
 We pride ourselves in the synergistic relationship of research and practice, one that provides a solid foundation for the year to year, day to day, and moment to moment decision-making inherent in music teaching.

 For more information about LSU’s Music Education Program, please contact Dr. Ann Marie Stanley, Area Coordinator.